 5. The use of “armigeri” would mean that William was a land owner and would have inherited lands by the time of his death.
 This would preclude death prior to the passing of Bartholomew.

 The answer may be relatively simple, the date shown is not completed, as with roman numerals the absence of tens and units letters would not be readily obvious.
 There is some damage where tens and units would have been and there appears to be more than enough space to accommodate additional roman numerals.
-The date may be absent due to damage or as in some other memorial people were not sure of the date of death when the memorial was completed.
+The date may be absent due to damage or, as in some other memorials, left incomplete by the stone mason if they were not sure of the date of death when the memorial was completed.
 By contrast, if the memorial had used Arabic numerals a “15” in the inscription would have made an incomplete year obvious.